 While the days are shorter and the air a bit more crisp, my experiences with an Ireland vacation in November have been positive, with sunny days for exploring and cozy evenings listening to live music in a pub by a fire.

 Some attractions, mainly smaller, rural sites, will close by November as they don't receive enough visitors to keep them open in the slowest travel time of the year, but busier locations remain open year round.

-In late November Christmas markets will begin to pop up across Ireland, so this is a fun time to visit if you love to shop.
-City breaks are terrific now as shops and streets are decked in twinkling lights.
+In mid-to-late November Christmas markets will begin to pop up across Ireland, so this is a fun time to visit if you love to shop.
+City breaks have a little extra sparkle as shops and streets are decked in twinkling lights.

-Weather in December begins its chilly, wet slide into winter, so layers and warm, waterproof boots are a must.
+Weather in December begins its chilly, wet slide into winter, so layers, thick woolen socks, and water resistant or waterproof boots are a must.

-Remember that many attractions, small guesthouses, and even restaurants will close during Christmas week, so do your research and plan accordingly.
+Remember that many attractions, accommodations, and even restaurants will close during the Christmas holidays, so do your research and plan accordingly.

-Flight prices may also climb during December as expats head home to celebrate the holidays.
+Flight prices may also climb during December as expats head home to celebrate with family.